Cordova Custom Config Plugin

 While setting the preferences, please be aware of the following points:

-Preferences defined outside of the
+Preferences defined outside of the <platform>

-element will applyto all platforms.
+element will apply

-Preferences defined inside a
+Preferences defined inside a <platform>

-element will apply only tothe specified platform.
+element will apply only to

 Platform preferences take precedence over common preferences.